trustoverip/tswg-did-method-webs-specification/spec/core.md

 ### Target System(s)
 1. As with `did:web`, `did:webs` MUST read data from whatever web server is referenced when the [[ref: host]] portion of one of its DID is resolved.
 1. A `did:webs` DID MUST resolve to a [[ref: DID document]] using a simple text transformation to an HTTPS URL in the same way as a `did:web` DID.
-1. A `did:web` DID and `did:webs` DID with the same [[ref: method-specific identifier]] will return the same DID document, except for minor differences in the `id`, `controller`, and `alsoKnownAs` top-level properties that pertain to the identifiers themselves.
+1. A `did:web` DID and `did:webs` DID with the same [[ref: method-specific identifier]] SHOULD return the same DID document, except for minor differences in the `id`, `controller`, and `alsoKnownAs` top-level properties that pertain to the identifiers themselves.
 1. As with `did:web`, the location of the [[ref: DID document]] MUST be determined by transforming the DID to an HTTPS URL as follows:
-    1. Replace `did:webs` with `https://`
+    1. MUST replace `did:webs` with `https://`
-    1. Replace the "`:`"s in the method-specific identifier with path separators, "'/'"s
+    1. MUST replace the "`:`"s in the method-specific identifier with path separators, "'/'"s
-    1. Convert the optional port percent encoding ("`%3A`"`) to a colon if present.
+    1. MUST convert the optional port percent encoding ("`%3A`"`) to a colon if present.
-    1. Append "`/did.json`" to the resulting string.
+    1. MUST append "`/did.json`" to the resulting string.
 1. A GET on that URL MUST return the DID document.
-1. The location of the [[ref: KERI event stream]] is determined by transforming the previous URL as follows:
+1. The location of the [[ref: KERI event stream]] MUST be determined by transforming the previous URL as follows:
-    1. Replace the trailing "`/did.json`" with "`/keri.cesr`".
+    1. MUST replace the trailing "`/did.json`" with "`/keri.cesr`".
     1. A GET on that URL MUST return the [[ref: KERI event stream]] for the AID in the `did:webs` identifier.
     1. The [[ref: KERI event stream]] MUST be [[ref: CESR]]-formatted (media type of application/cesr) and the KERI events must be verifiable using the KERI rules.
-1. The `did:web` version of the DIDs are the same (minus the `s`) and point to the same `did.json` file, but have no knowledge of the `keri.cesr` file.
+1. The `did:web` version of the DIDs MUST be the same (minus the `s`) and point to the same `did.json` file, but have no knowledge of the `keri.cesr` file.

 > The set of KERI features needed for most `did:webs` use cases is modest, with limited dependencies.
 These basics are summarized in the [KERI Fundamentals](#keri-fundamentals) section of this specification.
 This specification assumes a working knowledge of the concepts there.
 The inclusion of KERI in `did:webs` enables a number of capabilities for securing a `did:webs` identifier, including multi-signature support and the creation of [[ref: pre-rotated]] keys to prevent loss of control of the identifier if the current private key were to be compromised.